inveniosoftware/invenio/docs/getting-started/getting-help.rst

 - https://github.com/inveniosoftware

 If you have feature requests or want to report potential bug, you can do it by opening an issue in one of the individual Invenio module repositories.
-In each repository there is a ``MAINTAINERS`` file in the root, which lists the who is maintaining the module.